 Obtaining treatment for an aggressive cancer like mesothelioma can be extremely costly.
 It is best for patients and families to be familiar with an individual's policy and physician network.
 Learn more about insurance considerations for cancer patients in this section.

-Cancer patients often require long term care, both in specialized facilities and at home.
-Learn more about long term care resources for mesothelioma patients in this section.
+Cancer patients often require long-term care, both in specialized facilities and at home.
+Learn more about long-term care resources for mesothelioma patients in this section.

-While receiving care away from home, patients and families will often utilize long-term housing solutions like short term condominiums and apartments.
+While receiving care away from home, patients and families will often utilize long-term housing solutions like short-term condominiums and apartments.
 Learn more about services and special rates for cancer patients and their families in this section.

 Patients undergoing treatment for mesothelioma and other cancers must often travel far away from home to receive the best treatment available.
-There are many programs and companies who service in assisting those receiving care.
+There are many programs and companies who specialize in assisting those receiving care.
 Learn more about these and other transport services in this section.